UAlbanyArchives/processing/README.md

 A Flask wrapper app for a [digital records processing workflow](https://github.com/UAlbanyArchives/ingest-processing-workflow).

-This is just for testing at the moment, so the Dockerfile isn't working yet.
+This is just for testing at the moment, so the Dockerfile isn't set up yet and there isn't a .
 Instead run this:

 Get code:
 ```